 The world of stock photography is a vast and complex one.
-There are essentially two strands to it being creative and editorial.
+There are essentially two strands to it which are creative and editorial.

-Editorial photography is also vast but is based around images of a specific moment.
-So it might be documenting a particular weather phenomena or it could be a sporting events such as football, baseball and tennis.
-Then at the extreme end of the scale it could be events such as wars and disasters.
+Editorial photography is also vast but is based on images of a specific moment.
+So it might be documenting a particular weather phenomenon or it could be a sporting event such as football, baseball or tennis.
+Then at the extreme end of the scale, it could be events such as wars and disasters.

-Selling the images is done either directly, which is difficult in a lot of cases, or through an agency who will represent the work that you produce.
+Selling the images is done either directly, which is difficult in a lot of cases, or through an agency that will represent the work that you produce.

 In the past stock photography could be a nice earner for people but with the vast over-saturation of the market and image libraries willing to take practically anything and everything it is becoming a diluted game of chance each month.

 So have a look at my thoughts on this particular area of photography and comment over on YouTube.